Propane vs. Electric: What’s the better choice for powering your home appliances?

 Check out the benefits of “plugging” into propane

 When considering the benefits of propane in your home, start with water heaters.
-High-efficiency propane water heating units generally cost 30% less to operate than electric ones— and realize even greater savings when you heat your water with a tankless propane unit.
+High-efficiency propane water heating units generally cost 30% less to operate than electric water heaters — and realize even greater savings when you heat your water with a tankless propane unit.

 Many people switch to propane water heaters because comfort and convenience are important to them and propane really delivers.
 That’s because propane water heaters can produce about twice as much hot water as comparable electric units.